 In 2012 Mike Kane was appointed CEO of Boral Limited (ASX:BLD).
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+Next, we'll consider growth that the business demonstrates.
+And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Mike Kane's Compensation Compare With Similar Sized Companies?